-- the person seeking the documents has an appropriate interest in the information (e.g. an immediate family member)
+- the person seeking the documents has a sufficient interest in the information (e.g. an immediate family member).

-- it’s in the public interest to do so (e.g. giving information about a dangerous product to the media to inform the public).
-The coroner consults with the family before releasing the information.
+- it’s in the public interest to do so (e.g. giving information about a dangerous product to the media to inform the public) and the coroner consults with the family before releasing the information.

 How to apply for access

-Provide proof of relationship and proof of identity with your application.
+Provide proof of identity and proof of relationship (if applicable) documents.